 How We Build

-Projects that will be explored include The Cineroleum (2010), Blackhorse Workshop (2012), Baltic Street Adventure Playground (2013), The Granby Four Streets (2012-ongoing) and Goldsmiths Art Gallery (2016).
+Exhibited projects included The Cineroleum (2010), Blackhorse Workshop (2012), Baltic Street Adventure Playground (2013), Granby Four Streets (2012-ongoing) and Goldsmiths Centre for Contemporary Art (2016).

 Ranging from the very first project we undertook, to those which are still in formative stages of development, our aim was to honestly portray both our with engagement optimistic ideas and working practices, along with the messy reality of our working practice.

 The exhibition featured a collaboration with architecture students at TU Vienna, where two Assemble members were acting as visiting professors.
 The studio explored alternative models of construction in Vienna – documenting historical examples within the city alongside new proposals for collective building systems.